digitalservicebund/ris-backend-service/README.md

 ## Deployment

-The pipeline performs the Deployment through GitOps using [ArgoCD](https://argoproj.github.io/cd/) (see [example pipeline deploy step definition](https://github.com/digitalservicebund/ris-backend-service/blob/main/.github/workflows/pipeline.yml#L657-L667)):
+The pipeline performs the deployment through GitOps using [ArgoCD](https://argoproj.github.io/cd/) (see [example pipeline deploy step definition](https://github.com/digitalservicebund/ris-backend-service/blob/main/.github/workflows/pipeline.yml#L657-L667)):

 - Build and push the new Docker image (see here)
 - Commit the new tag in the deployment manifest in the neuris-infra repository
 - Sync the respective ArgoCD App, which will cause ArgoCD to apply all changed Kubernetes manifests on the cluster to create the desired state

 ## Working with [Talisman](https://thoughtworks.github.io/talisman/)